 The Married Person's Tax Credit

-In addition to the standard rate band, married couples receive the Married Person's Tax Credit of €3,550 in 2025 (double the single person's €2,000 personal credit).
+In addition to the standard rate band, married couples receive the Married Person's Tax Credit of €4,000 in 2025 — exactly double the single person's €2,000 personal credit.
 This applies regardless of how the credits are split between spouses.

 The Home Carer Tax Credit: Up to €1,950